Introduction

 3. Be Mindful of Noise at Home

-• Use headphones instead of loudspeakers.
+- Use headphones instead of loudspeakers for music or videos.

-• Avoid shouting in shared spaces.
+- Avoid shouting or loud conversations in shared spaces.

-• Limit noisy activities during late hours.
+- Limit noisy activities during late hours to avoid disturbing neighbors.

 Community Solutions for Noise Pollution